Tai-Min/MODBUS-Slave-Cpp/README.md

 int deviceID = 1;

-//1 digital input
+//1 digital input (address 0)
-//1 digital output
+//1 digital output (address 0)
-//1 analog input
+//1 analog input (address 0)
-//2 analog outputs
+//2 analog outputs (adresses 0,1)
 //addresses works just like arrays
-//so if you have 2 analog outputs, you can access adresses from 0 to 1 MSlave<1, 1, 1, 2> server(deviceID, &Serial);//initialize slave device
+//so if you have 2 analog outputs, you can access adresses from 0 to 1
+//if you have 40 analog inputs, you can access adresses from 0 to 39 etc MSlave<1, 1, 1, 2> server(deviceID, &Serial);//initialize slave device

 void setup()